Andy Kin On Wong PhD

 - Innovating novel imaging techniques to discover more pain-sensitive measures

-- Generating population-based references to enable individual-based diagnostic evaluation for knee osteoarthritis
+- Generating population-based references to enable individual-based diagnostic evaluation for MSK diseases

 Background and Experience

-I am a medical imaging scientist and epidemiologist.
+I am a data scientist, imaging scientist and epidemiologist.
 Using this unique combination of skills, I study bones, muscles, joints, and fat in the aging population with particular focus on osteoarthritis, osteoporosis and the interaction of these diseases.

 I have trained in conducting primary and secondary epidemiological studies over the last 10 years.
-I am the co-director of the Canadian Multi-Centre Osteoporosis Bone Quality Study (CaMos BQS), a primary research study initiated in 2011, which examines over 800 women and how peripheral CT-derived structural features can predict incident fractures over 5 years.
+As the co-director of the Canadian Multi-Centre Osteoporosis Bone Quality Study (CaMos BQS), a primary research study initiated in 2011, I am studying over 800 women and how peripheral CT-derived structural features can predict incident fractures over 5 years.

 I am also involved with leading study and questionnaire design for cycles 5/6 and 7/8 of the Canadian Health Measures Survey – with focus on bone and muscle themes, respectively.
 This Statistics Canada – Health Statistics Division-led study involves over 10,000 Canadians from coast-to-coast.